 With your explicit consent, we will contact you by email, post or phone.
 You are able to opt in or opt out of receiving fundraising communications separately from consenting to marketing communications and at any time.

-You can update your communications preferences at any time using the contact details at the end of this policy.
+You can update your communications preferences at any time using the contact details at the end of this policy or by updating your details via our website.
 In addition, we will provide you with an option to unsubscribe in every email and letter that we send to you.
 Please bear in mind that this does not apply to emails, postal communications or telephone calls that we may need to make to you related to your donations.
 For example, if you make a donation we will contact you to express thanks and ask for Gift Aid if applicable.

 Other Processing Activities